PPdustin/hiyas-system/README.md

 # 🚀 Hiyas System - Local Setup Guide

 Welcome!
 This guide will walk you through setting up the **Hiyas System** on your local machine using XAMPP.
-Follow each step carefully and you'll have it running in no time.
+Follow each step carefully.

 ---